 You are invited to the Blaen Bran Community Woodland Annual General Meeting.

-To be held on Monday 4th July, 2022 at 7pm,
+To be held on Wednesday 23rd August 2023 at 6.45pm,

 in the Ebenezer Chapel, Upper Cwmbran.